 As well as operational support deployments overseas, the Army has many functions within our own country.
 A few are described in this section.

-Assisting Youth in our community with various training schemes.
+Assisting youth in our community through Youth programmes with life skills and various training schemes.

 This page was last amended on 06 July 2018